modalitysystems/modalitysoftware-docs/CreateTeam/TableStorageConfiguration.md

 3. Add/Edit rows individualy, or [import the default values into table storage](ImportDefaultValuesTableStorage.md)

 ## Feature Table

+> Default Values can be downloaded from here: [Feature.typed.csv](images/Feature.typed.csv)

 ![Feature Table](images/FeatureTableConfiguration.png "Feature Table")

 Add a Feature for each of the following RowKeys: